 Individuals can choose their own start time, length of course and degree of difficulty.
-This means one parent can compete while the other looks after children.
+This means one parent or adult can compete while the other looks after children.
 They can then swap roles.
 Everyone can thus take part at their own standard without supervision problems.

 If you are a group leader or teacher taking your group for an orienteering experience for the first time, please don’t put them on the hardest course thinking it will be a real challenge for them and keep them occupied.
 They will probably get lost and be thoroughly disillusioned.
 Try them on an easy course first.
 They’ll whizz around and come back eager for more!